-Your healthcare provider will review your medical history and do a physical exam.
+Your healthcare provider will review your health history and do a physical exam.
 Other tests include:

 X-ray.
 This test uses invisible electromagnetic energy beams to make images of tissues, bones, and organs.

 CT scan.
-This test uses of X-rays and computer technology to make images (often called slices) of the body.
+This test uses X-rays and a computer to make images of the body.
 A CT scan shows detailed images of any part of the body, including the bones, muscles, fat, and organs.
 CT scans are more detailed than general X-rays.